robotstech/deploy-django-to-heroku/README.md

-# deploy-django-to-heroku
+# Deploy Django to Heroku
 Deploy Django app to Heroku using this [app](https://github.com/Semicolon-Tech/get-started-with-django).
+This is a step by step guide

 # Setup and Installation
 ## Prerequisites